Closing on a home usually takes about a month, but it can feel like a year.

 This is one of the simpler parts of a homeowners policy.
 You can use it to pay for a hotel or a short-term lease while you wait for your home’s repairs after a covered peril such as a fire or storm damage.

-Most insurers reimburse you for money you spend on alternate accommodations, but they won’t pay up front for the expense.
+Most insurers reimburse you for the money you spend on alternate accommodations, but they won’t pay upfront for the expense.

 They also won’t typically reimburse you for extravagant expenses.
 If you live in a 2,000-square-foot ranch house in a subdivision, the insurance company will notice if you’ve rented the penthouse suite at a 5-star hotel as alternative accommodations.